-Reason why the point has been identified as key audit matter

-Response

-Evaluation of recoverability of receivables owed by related parties

-As at 31 December 2020, the long-term financial assets consisting of receivables owed by related parties amounted to USD 50 000 000 which represents 90 % of the Company's total assets.
-As detailed in the Note 2 of the financial statements, the financial assets are carried at amortized cost less impairment in accordance with the accounting policies disclosed in the notes to the financial statements.
+Reason why the point has been identified as key audit matter Response Evaluation of recoverability of receivables owed by related parties As at 31 December 2021, the non-current financial assets consisting of receivables owed by related parties amounted to USD 149 725 000 which represents 96 % We have performed the following procedures over the evaluation of the recoverability of receivables owed by related parties: of the Company's total assets.
+As detailed in the Note 2 of the financial statements, the financial assets are carried at amortized cost less impairment in accordance with the accounting policies disclosed in the notes to the financial statements. - obtaining an understanding of the internal recoverability procedure put in place at the group level evaluating the judgements and decisions made by the management for assessing the recoverability of the receivables reconciling the data used for the assessment with the audited and unaudited financial information of the counterparties obtaining an understanding and list of the unused credit lines available to the counterparties.